openharmony/docs/en/application-dev/reference/apis/js-apis-inputmethod.md

 changeSelection(text: string, start: number, end: number): Promise&lt;void&gt;

-Updates the information of selected text in this edit box, to notify the input method when the selected text content or text range changes.
+Updates the information about the selected text in this edit box, to notify the input method when the selected text content or text range changes.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.MiscServices.InputMethodFramework